-Members holding practising certificates and firms holding auditing certificates, exempt regulated activities registration or investment business certificates (Ireland) are subject to regular monitoring by ACCA.
+Members holding practising certificates and firms holding auditing certificates or exempt regulated activities registration are subject to regular monitoring by ACCA.

 The monitoring cycle is risk-based and the interval between audit monitoring visits varies between two and six years.
 Low risk firms will be re-visited within six years, medium risk firms within four years and high risk firms within two years.

-Newly registered firms will normally be regarded as medium risk and visited for the first time within four years of their initial registration.
+Newly registered firms will normally be monitored within one year of their initial registration.

-In some cases, firms that hold auditing or investment business certificates but who do not undertake any regulated work may be subject to desktop monitoring instead of monitoring visits.
+In some cases, firms that hold auditing certificates but who do not undertake any regulated work may be subject to desktop monitoring instead of monitoring visits.
 This may also apply to firms that do not hold certificates but have principals who are ACCA members.

-Firms selected for desktop monitoring will be asked to complete a compliance questionnaire and to submit various documents and records to Practice Monitoring Directorate for inspection.
+Firms selected for desktop monitoring will be asked to complete a compliance questionnaire and to submit various documents and records to the Practice Regulation department for inspection.

-After assessing this documentation, Practice Monitoring Directorate will consider whether a monitoring visit is necessary.
+After assessing this documentation, the Practice Regulation department will consider whether a monitoring visit is necessary.
 In addition, a number of firms will be selected on a random basis for visits in order to confirm the accuracy of the information supplied on the compliance questionnaire.